scooterh4/scooterh4/README.md

 -->
 <h1>Hello 👋</h1>

-My name is Scott and I'm a Full Stack Software Developer between Calgary AB and Squamish BC.
+My name is Scott and I'm a Full Stack Software Developer between Calgary, AB and Squamish, BC.
 Outside of programming, I love rock climbing 🧗‍♂️, sking ⛷️, the Calgary Flames 🔥, and science fiction 📖.

 🔨 Currently I'm working on a Next.js web app that allows users to run several AI prompts across multiple files.